liutour/liutour/index.md

 Lu, X., __Liu, T.*__, Liu, X., Yang, H. B., & Elhai, J. (2021).
 Nomophobia and relationships with latent classes of solitude. _The Bulletin of the Menninger Clinic_, online.

 Zhang, S., __Liu, T.*__, Liu, X., & Chao, M. (2022).
-Network Analysis of Media Exposure and Psychological Outcomes during the Initial Outbreak of COVID-19 in China. _International Journal of Mental Health and Addiction_, in press.
+Network analysis of media exposure and psychological outcomes during the initial outbreak of COVID-19 in China. _International Journal of Mental Health and Addiction_, in press.

 #### 会议(Presentations)
 ###### -国内-